rushikeshdhumal/stock-sim-trading/docs/DATABASE_SCHEMA.md

 - One user can participate in multiple challenges
 - Cascade delete: Delete user → delete all their participations

+**User → Watchlists**
+- One user can watch multiple assets
+- Cascade delete: Delete user → delete all their watchlist entries

 **Portfolio → Holdings**
 - One portfolio can have multiple holdings
 - Cascade delete: Delete portfolio → delete all its holdings